 Our online courses are a kind of 'best of' teaching resources from our faculty so there may be some cross over with past class content.
 If that's the case, we have a growing catalog of alternative classes that can be substituted for any student who feels like they're repeating a class they've already taken.

-What’s the difference between the Online Only, Low-Residency and Full Immersion options?
+What’s the difference between the Online Only, and Full Immersion options?

-The biggest differences between the three options is the availability of resources, price and time commitment to study.
+The biggest differences between the two options is the availability of resources, price and time commitment to study.

 The Full Immersion program includes access to all of the above as well as, 24/7 access to the SAW studio, classes with our Gainesville teachers, mentors, and community, with ongoing extracurricular programs throughout the year.